Jackie (2010 film): Cast

-Director: Soori, Lyricist: Yograj Bhat and music director: V. Harikrishna appeared on-screen in the introduction track of the Jackie.

 Production

 The production of the film started on 3 March at Kantheerava Studio and took place for 95 days in Bengaluru, Mysore, Italy and Namibia.
 The film is made in the home production of Rajkumar's family under the banner of Poornima Enterprises.
 Jackie is Puneet's 15th film and his first with Duniya Soori.
-The film saw the debut of Malayalam actress Bhavana in Kannada language films.
+The film marks the debut of Malayalam actress Bhavana in Kannada language films.

-Director Soori, who is known for maintaining his script and characters a secret, had earlier revealed that the film is about how life takes a turn for Jackie and the way he faces the challenges and added that the film would be different from Puneet's earlier films.
-Soori, however, was initially "scared" to be directing a Puneeth Rajkumar flick just because of the enormous expectations from the audience.
+Duniya Soori, who is known for maintaining his script and characters as a secret, had earlier revealed that the film is about how life takes a turn for Jackie and the way he faces the challenges and added that the film would be different from Puneet's earlier films.
+Soori was initially "scared" to be directing a Puneeth Rajkumar flick just because of the enormous expectations from the audience.
 SnorriCam has been used extensively in the film's song and stunt sequences, giving it a point-of-view feel.
-The director - actor went on to work in Anna Bond and Doddmane Hudga.
+The director-actor went on to collaborate with films like Anna Bond and Doddmane Hudga.

-Remake rights were purchased by NS Rajkumar, who is dubbing the Kannada film to Telugu and Malayalam languages for a 2011 release.
+The remake rights were purchased by NS Rajkumar, who dubbed the film into Telugu and Malayalam languages for a 2011 release.